What This Inexpensive Option Does

 The Unemployment Waiver of Premium Rider1 is an optional rider that waives your premium payments for your disability insurance during a period of unemployment.
-The main benefit of the Unemployment Waiver of Premium rider is that you remain eligible for disability benefits while you are unemployed and not paying for your policy due to your unemployment situation.
+The main benefit of the Unemployment Waiver of Premium rider is that you remain eligible for disability benefits while you are unemployed and not paying for your policy.

 Premiums are waived for 12 months.
-Even if you regain employment before the end of the 12 months, your premiums will continue to be waived until the end of the 12 month period is used.
+Even if you regain employment before the end of the 12 months, your premiums will continue to be waived until the end of the 12-month period.
 With this rider, your disability insurance premiums will be one less bill to worry about during a break in your income stream due to a period of unemployment.
 At the end of the 12 months, you will resume paying for the policy from that point on.

-No one would typically plan on becoming unemployed but periods of unemployment do occur.
-When that happens, the first thing you would naturally be inclined to do is cut cost every way possible.
+No one would plan on becoming unemployed, but periods of unemployment do occur.
+When that happens, the first thing you would naturally be inclined to do is cut costs in every way possible.
 What if you had to cancel your disability insurance policy because you no longer have the income to pay the premiums?
 You bought your policy when you were younger and in overall good health.
-But when you regained employment you are older and no longer healthy enough to qualify for coverage again or qualify at an affordable price due to increase in age and / or deteriorating health.
+If when you regain employment, you are older and your health status has changed, you may no longer qualify for coverage at an affordable price, or no longer qualify for at all due to your increased age and/or deteriorating health.

-You can easily be one of those routine calls that I get from existing clients requesting to cancel their policy due to a period of unemployment.
-Little would you know that you can suspend your disability policy without coverage for up to 12 months due to unemployment.
-After returning to work, no evidence of insurability or income is needed to put your policy back in force.
-OR, if purchased the Unemployment Premium Waiver rider, you can have the premiums waived for up to 12 months while maintaining eligibility for disability benefits.
-The option to waive the premiums while still eligible for benefits is the clear better option.
+You could easily be one of those routine calls that I get from existing clients requesting to drop their policy due to a period of unemployment.
+You can suspend your disability policy without coverage for up to 12 months due to unemployment.
+After returning to work, no evidence of insurability or income is needed to put your policy back in place.
+If you purchased the Unemployment Premium Waiver rider, you can have the premiums waived for up to 12 months while maintaining eligibility for disability benefits.
+The option to waive the premiums while remaining eligible for benefits is the clear better option.